Retailers offer sales and promotions throughout the year, but is there a rhyme or reason to it all?

 Bottom line, there are always sales over three day weekends.
 The assumption being that people will want to stroll the mall or browse online during their extended weekend.

-President’s Day, brings deals on mattress and other sales in the Home category, like decor, window treatments, rugs, etc. And just in time for early tax prep (groan), tax software will be well-priced.
+President’s Day brings deals on mattresses and other sales in the Home category, like decor, window treatments, rugs, etc. And just in time for early tax prep (groan), tax software will be well-priced.

 What To Buy In March

 While the weather may be wild and unpredictable this month, the one thing we can rely on in March is that there will be good deals.

 Despite the fact that March has none of the reliable sale markers, like a gift-giving holiday or a three-day weekend, March straddles winter and spring, which presents several interesting sale opportunities.
 We’ll see end-of-season clearance sales on winter apparel as well as “teaser” deals on new spring styles.

 What I mean by “teaser” is that a retailer might offer discounts on one or two specific items, but those sales won’t be broad and the discounts won’t be deep.

 This month, we often see beauty promotions as we transition our looks from winter to spring.
 If you’ve been dying to try that new peach lip gloss, here’s a chance!